 “’Surely, if you do right, There is uplift.
 But if you do not do right Sin couches at the door; Its urge is toward you, Yet you can be its master.’”
 (Genesis 4:7)

-God’s declaration that Kayin can overcome his desire to sin indicates that each individual has the ability to act freely according to his own will.
-Chavah and Adam equally demonstrate free will by disobeying God’s request not to eat from the Tree of Knowledge.
-Later in Exodus, the Pharaoh exercises his personal will when he disobeys God’s request to let the Yisraelites take a trip outside of Egypt to worship their god.
-In Deuteronomy, Moshe implicitly affirms mankind’s individual will in a sermon to the Yisraelites, “this day I set before you blessing and curse: blessing, if you obey the commandments of the LORD your God… and curse, if you do not obey the commandments of the LORD your God…” (11:26-28) Sin then could be treated broadly as a personal choice to oppose or harm that which is good.
+God’s declaration that Cain can overcome his desire to sin indicates each individual has the ability to act freely according to his own will.
+Eve and Adam equally demonstrate free will by disobeying God’s request not to eat from the Tree of Knowledge.
+Later in Exodus, the Pharaoh exercises his personal will when he disobeys God’s request to let the Israelites take a trip outside of Egypt to worship their god.
+In Deuteronomy, Moses implicitly affirms mankind’s individual will in a sermo“this day I set before you blessing and curse: blessing, if you obey the commandments of the LORD your God… and curse, if you do not obey the commandments of the LORD your God…” (11:26-28) Sin then could be treated broadly as a personal choice to oppose or harm that which is good.

 זְכֹר֙ לַעֲבָדֶ֔יךָ לְאַבְרָהָ֥ם לְיִצְחָ֖ק וּֽלְיַעֲקֹ֑ב אַל־תֵּ֗פֶן אֶל־קְשִׁי֙ הָעָ֣ם הַזֶּ֔ה וְאֶל־רִשְׁע֖וֹ וְאֶל־חַטָּאתֽוֹ׃